camunda/camunda-bpm-examples/dmn-engine/dmn-engine-drg/README.md

 # Decision Requirements Graph (DRG) Example

-This example demonstrates how to use the [Camunda DMN engine] as library in a custom application to evaluate DRG.
+This example demonstrates how to use the [Camunda DMN engine] as library in a custom application to evaluate a decision from a DRG.
 The DMN Engine is added to the example as a Maven dependency.
 The example contains a Java class with a Main Method in which the DMN Engine is bootstraped and used to execute a decision loaded from the classpath.

 ## The used Decision Requirements Graph

-The example uses a DRG from the [DRG reference] to decide which beverages should be served to our guests for dinner:
+The example uses the DRG from the [reference guide] to decide which beverages should be served to our guests for dinner:

 ![Dinner Decisions]

+---

 ![Beverages Decision]

+---

 ![Dish Decision]

 You can find the corresponding DMN XML file [dinnerDecisions.dmn] in the